kakun45/xeniya-travelsite/README.md

 -- Iceland
 -- Greece
 -- Hawaii
+  + The Navigation Bar is fixed to the top of the page
+  + The currently active page is underlined
 - Hero
 - Recommendations
  + 3 Cards: One card for each destination
 Linked to the appropriate destination page (Iceland, Greece, Hawaii).
 Clicking anywhere on the card goes to the destination page.
 # The Destination Pages have 3 Sections:
 - Navigation Bar (Same as Home Page)
 - 3 Itinerary Cards for a 3 Day trip
   + Friday
 -- Saturday
--- Sunday
+-- Sunday.
+They have 3 Days of Itinerary activities including:
+A title for the day of the week
+4 Itinerary activities (e.g. Breakfast, Lunch, Dinner, Snorkeling)
 # Footer (Same as Home Page)